markstringer-dti/markstringer-dti.github.io/dti.md

 ### Concrete example
 To some degree, the project management method SAFE is about instant gratification.
 SAFE is design to appeal directly to senior managers.
 I have seen the hypnotic look that senior managers get on their face when they talk about SAFE.

 This is the message that SAFE whispers in the ears of senior managers.

-"If you pay lots of money for an army of SAFE-trained and certified coaches, you can have ideas for entire programmes of work and they can be implemented the way that you think that programmes of work should be implemented - top down and waterfall.
-You give the orders, they're obeyed."
+"Pay lots of money for an army of SAFE-trained and certified coaches".
+"You can have vague ideas for entire programmes of work."
+"They can be implemented in the way that you think that programmes of work should be implemented."
+"Top down and waterfall."
+"You give the orders, they're obeyed."

-This is the thing that it's taken me way too long to realise, like a billion years, which is how long my project management career feels to have lasted up to this point.
+This is the thing that it's taken me way too long to realise, like a billion years.
+That's how long my project management career feels to have lasted up to this point.

 You can't stop senior people engaging in "dangerous" behaviour.
 And in software development, please turn off your irony metres, because one of the most dangerous behaviours is called "SAFE".

 Why is SAFE so dangerous?
 Is there anything that can be done about it?
-SAFE is dangerous mainly, because in being such an exquisitely fashion boardroom sales pitch, it deliberately ignores the most important thing about any agile method.
-Feeback.
-Inspection and adaptation.
-Responding to change instead of following a plan.
+SAFE is dangerous mainly, because in being such an exquisitely fashion boardroom sales pitch.
+It deliberately ignores the most important thing about any agile method.There is nothing on its diagrams about feeback.
+It say s close to nothing about inspection and adaptation.
+It pays lip service to the idea of Agile.
+But then there is no real implementation of the key Agile idea of Responding to change instead of following a plan.

 What if you think about the organisation as a brain.
 Let's say for now, just to simplify things, that this brain is just controlling one arm.
 Sure *control* consists of being able to tell the arm to move forward, lift up and crucially, to grab things.
 But if you're getting a robot arm to pick up something - like, say, a cup, the robot arm needs *feedback*.
 It needs to know when it's touched the cup.
-To pick the cup up, it needs to know when it's exerting enough pressure on the cup to get a grip and it needs to stop exerting pressure before it breaks the cup to smithereens.
-And as it lift the cup up, it probably doesn't want to spill whatever is in the cup, which probably means that it needs to move at a different speed, and with a different pattern of acceleration depending on how heavy the cup is, and what kind of liquid is in the cup.
-So now we might be thinking that it isn't enough to have pressure sensors on the fingers and weight sensors in the muscles, it also might be good to have some visual sensors.
+To pick the cup up, the robot arm needs to know when it's exerting enough pressure on the cup to get a grip.
+And it needs to stop exerting pressure before it breaks the cup to smithereens.
+And as it lifts the cup up, it doesn't want to spill whatever is in it.
+This means that it needs to move at a different speed, and with a different pattern of acceleration depending on how heavy the cup is.
+What kind of liquid is in the cup?
+The arm might need to move differently depending on that.
+So now we might be thinking that it isn't enough to have pressure sensors on the fingers and weight sensors in the muscles.
+It also might be good to have some visual sensors.
 And also some high-level analysis of what we're getting from the sensors.

 OK, that was just one arm.
 Imagine that you're trying to control an octopus.
 Eight arms.
 Or a really big organisation 20 arms, 100 arms.
 What if you design a structure to send out instructions to those arms and this structure doesn't involve any feedback?
 There are no sensors, no sense of touch.
 No sense of smell.
-No proprioception.
+No proprioception to sense the position of each of these arms.
 One arm, literally does not know what the other is doing.
 When one arm is punching into the side of the other, neither knows what's happening (no sense of touch, no sense of proprioception).
-When one arm knocks over a naked flame and starts a fire, the arm can't hear the noise that it's knocked something over, it can't smell the smoke and one of the other arms doesn't know that it's burning.
+What if one arm knocks over a naked flame and starts a fire?
+The arm can't hear the noise that it's knocked something over.
+It can't smell the smoke .
+One of the other arms doesn't know that it's burning.

 SAFE, as it's advocated in the diagrams that sell SAFE, is, literally, senseless.

 ### Conclusion
 This is what's missing from SAFE.
 A discussion about feedback.
 Why?

 Do feedback loops look scary?
 Do they put off the decisions makes who buy SAFE?
-Let's imagine for a moment that the SAFE marketing process is trance induction (and the expression that I've seen on senior manager's faces when they talk about it rather makes me think that it is).
+Let's imagine for a moment that the SAFE marketing process is trance induction.
+The expression that I've seen on senior manager's faces when they talk about it rather makes me think that it is.
 The waterfall top-down diagram is matching the senior manager's thinking about how a project should work.

 If we add feedback loops to this diagram.
-If we suggest that the senior manager's initial idea about how a project will work might need correction.
-If we suggest that the direct result of trying to do things will be evidence that trying to do that thing is experiencing problems, we're bringing that senior manager out of trance.
+What if suggest that the senior manager's idea about how a project will work might need correction?
+What if we mention some obvious problems that we've already found?
+Now we're not pacing.
+Now we're arguing.
+We're going to bring the senior manager out of trance.

 Do you know what this reminds me of?
-Although, I feel slightly crazy saying it, it reminds me of the objections to condoms, that involving condoms in the "love making" process somehow spoil the moment.
+Although, I feel slightly crazy saying it.
+It reminds me of the objections to condoms.
+The objection that involving condoms in the "love making" process somehow spoil the moment.

 I don't know anything about heroin users.
 But maybe there's a similar objection with heroin users.
 There's camaraderie to sharing needles.
 Going and getting clean needles from a clinic is, well, clinical and also, going and getting needles from a clinic means admitting that you have a problem.